leeprovoost/go-rest-api-template/README.md

 * [A Tour of Go](https://tour.golang.org/welcome/1)
 * [Effective Go](https://golang.org/doc/effective_go.html)

 You can work your way through those in two to three days.
+I wouldn't advise buying any books right now.
+I unfortunately did and I have yet to open them.
+If you really want to get some books, there is a [github](https://github.com/dariubs/GoBooks) repo that tries to list the main ones.

 ### Development tools